csells/go_router/README.md

 # Custom Builder
-As described, the go_router uses the list of `GoRoute` objects to implement it's routing policy using patterns to match and using the order of matches to create the `Navigator.pop()` implementation, etc. If you'd like to implement the routing policy yourself, you can implement a lower level builder that is given a location and is responsible for producing a `Navigator`.
-For example, this lower level builder can be implemented and passed to the `GoRouter.builder` constructor like so:
+As described, the go_router uses the list of `GoRoute` objects to implement it's routing policy using patterns to match and using the order of matches to create the `Navigator.pop()` implementation, etc. If you'd like to implement the routing policy yourself, you can implement a widget builder that is given a location and is responsible for producing a `Navigator`.
+For example, this builder can be implemented and passed to the `GoRouter.builder` constructor like so:

 ```dart